Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Do Pencil Erasers Work on Suede?

-Yes, pencil erasers can be surprisingly effective on suede stains.
+Yes, pencil erasers can be surprisingly helpful on suede stains.
 Use a clean, white eraser to gently rub away surface marks and light stains.
 The eraser removes the damaged fibers and reveals fresh suede underneath.

 This technique works best on: